On Basketball: This first round sorely lacks playoff drama

 Drama is in very short supply so far in these playoffs.
 Close games?
 Few and far between (more on this later).
 Ratings?
 They’re down double-digit percentages from last year, a massive hit that suggests casual fans aren’t watching if LeBron James — out of the playoffs for the first time since 2005 — isn’t playing.
 Tickets?
 There were seats on the secondary market available for Monday’s Milwaukee-Detroit game for as little as $18.

 That’s $18, by the way, to see a Bucks team that was the best team in the NBA during the regular season.
 The Bucks have the likely MVP in Giannis Antetokounmpo.
-Pistons fans can probably bank on it being their team’s last home game of the season.
-And apparently, not very many people want to go see that game.
+Pistons fans had to have known it would be their team’s last home game of the season.
+And it was, with Milwaukee winning in a rout to finish off a four-game sweep.

 The divide between the haves and the have-nots in the NBA looks like a canyon right now.
 Unless San Antonio takes two of the next three against Denver, or someone rallies from 3-1 or 3-0 down, the eight higher-seeded teams will all win in the first round for the first time since 2008.